-All this said, Synchrous is and will always be dedicated to providing industry specific coverage, exceptional claims administration, vast risk control services, low rates, and outstanding service.
-Your participation in the pools is greatly appreciated.
-We ask for your continued support and patience while we navigate the uncertainty of world events and the huge impact it is having on all forms of commercial insurance.
+Synchrous is and will always be dedicated to providing industry specific coverage, exceptional claims administration, vast risk control services, low rates, and outstanding service.
+We ask for your continued support and patience while we investigate alternative risk financing structures to improve our ability to withstand some of the incredible pressures being felt by the insurance industry.